Tessa’s Recipe Rundown

 Whip Tip 3: In our experimenting, we saw the best results when using an electric stand mixer with the METAL mixing bowl.
 The metal bowl provided a better deep shape to whip the egg whites to perfection; the glass bowl’s shape made it harder to whip the egg whites.
 You can use glass, but you may need to whip longer.

-Whip Tip 4: Make sure your bowl is completely clean, you can even dampen a paper towel with a splash of vinegar to wipe down the bowl to ensure all grease is removed.
+Whip Tip 4: Make sure your bowl is completely clean.
+You can even dampen a paper towel with a splash of vinegar to wipe down the bowl to ensure all grease is removed.
 Do not use a plastic bowl, it’s nearly impossible to remove traces of grease from plastic.

 The Angel Food Cake Pan

-- This pan even has a removable base, so you can more easily get the cake out of the pan!
-It also has little prongs around the top of the pan.
-This is so the cake can cool upside down, ensuring the best possible structure and preventing the cake from sinking in the middle.
+You will need a 9-inch, 16-cup unlined tube Angel Food Cake pan for this recipe.
+This is my favorite Angel Food Cake pan.
+It even has a removable base, so you can more easily get the cake out of the pan!
+It also has little prongs around the top of the pan, so the cake can cool upside down, ensuring the best possible structure and preventing the cake from sinking in the middle.

-- Most bundt pans are either too elaborately detailed (this cake would stick in those details!) or nonstick, making them unsuitable for this cake.
+A regular baking pan will not work, and most bundt pans are either too elaborately detailed (this cake would stick in those details!) or are nonstick, making them unsuitable for this cake.

-- You also cannot use a nonstick pan as you will not grease the sides of the tube pan.
+You also cannot use a nonstick pan, as you will not grease the sides of the tube pan.
 The delicate cake batter needs the ungreased sides of the pan, and the sides of the inner tube, to cling to as it bakes, and again as it cools, or else it will collapse.

 How to Cool Angel Food Cake